rokka-io/rokka-wordpress-plugin/README.md

 ### Extract messages / Compile translation files

-Run the following script to extract messages from PHP-files and generate a new rokka-image-cdn.pot file:
+Run the following script to extract messages from PHP-files and generate a new rokka-wordpress-plugin.pot file:

     $ scripts/translations/extract_messages.sh